-This is a critical period in history for the African American community.
+We are in a critical period in history for the African American community.
 In recent years, many have been able to transcend racial, cultural and economic boundaries while others have found themselves increasingly confined to the margins of society.
-African American men are particularly challenged by this paradox.
-A black man is the President of the United States, yet black men are still severely overrepresented in incarceration and high school dropout rates, and suffer disproportionately from various preventable health risks and as victims of homicide.
+Such a paradox particularly challenges African-American men.
+A black man is the President of the United States, yet black men are still severely overrepresented in incarceration and high school dropout rates and suffer disproportionately from various preventable health risks and as victims of homicide.

-The representation and depiction of black males in popular culture has long been governed by prevailing stereotyped attitudes about race and sexuality.
+The representation and depiction of black males in popular culture have long perpetuated stereotyped attitudes about race and sexuality.
 Far too little is known about the range of internal values and dynamics of this group.
-Scientists, social scientists, theorists, historians, politicians and activists have investigated the plight of the African American male on various levels and from diverse perspectives, yet not enough has been done to represent a multi-faceted and self-determined representation of this demographic.
+Scientists, social scientists, theorists, historians, politicians, and activists have investigated the plight of the African American male on various levels and from diverse perspectives, yet not enough has been done to represent a multi-faceted and self-determined representation of this demographic.
 Ultimately Black males’ greatest challenges are with themselves.
 The question is, “why?”

 Question Bridge was conceived by Chris Johnson.
 Question Bridge: Black Males was created by Chris Johnson and Hank Willis Thomas, in collaboration with Bayeté Ross Smith and Kamal Sinclair.
 The Executive Producers are Delroy Lindo, Deborah Willis and Jesse Williams.
 The Question Bridge curriculum was designed by Kamal Sinclair in collaboration with Bayeté Ross Smith and Chris Johnson, in consultation with Jinan Sumler, Dr. Joy Angela DeGruy and Dr. Deborah Willis.
 The Question Bridge website concept was conceived by Kamal Sinclair.
 Post-Production Producer, Will Sylvester.
 Supervising Story Producer, Rosa White.